 Shedd Aquarium Opportunity for Lake Forest Students

 The Shedd Aquarium hosts a 1-credit course on subtropical marine and terrestrial species and ecosystems.
 Discover how oceanography and water chemistry affect marine habitats and island environments.
 Develop identification techniques for fishes, reptiles, plants and invertebrates while gaining knowledge of field research while on board the R/V Coral Reef II in the Exuma Islands.
 Required pre-departure courses take place on Saturdays during the latter part of spring semester, with the field experience happening in May.
-You would be charged for one full LFC summer credit plus an $1175 program fee.
-For more information, please contact Rebecca Gericke at Shedd Aquarium at 312-692-2744 or email email@example.com.
+You would be charged for one full LFC summer credit plus airfare and a program fee.
+For more information, please contact Hilary Wind at firstname.lastname@example.org.
+Be sure to complete your LFC Eligibility Application application, too.

 Third Party Providers and Other Accredited US Universities

 The following organizations have been approved by the College as program providers for transfer credit (not included in the GPA) for summer programs.

 Programs for which a transcript is issued by an accredited American college or university are also approved for transfer credit.
 Programs not on this list must be approved by the Academic Appeals Board in order to earn transfer credit.

 - ASA (Academic Studies Abroad)